-My experience with teams from early stage to enterprise and Japan to Switzerland has been that by setting a benchmark of at least one experiment/research method per week, teams often rake up 2, 3 or more.
-Setting a fixed goal of every increasing numbers of experiments tends to lead to smaller and smaller goals or arguments about the validity of the knowledge produced.
+Our experience with teams from early stage to enterprise and Japan to Switzerland has been that by setting a benchmark of at least one experiment/research method per week, teams often rake up two, three or more.
+Setting a fixed goal of ever increasing numbers of experiments tends to lead to smaller and smaller goals or arguments about the validity of the knowledge produced.

-(If you have a different experience, I’d like to hear about it in the comments.)
+(If you have a different experience, we’d like to hear about it.
+Tweet us.)

 Setting a fail condition is also good habit.

 At least one experiment per week also helps set up a habit.
 It allows us to have a regular cadence where we can have our sprint planning session, our retro, etc, at the same time every week.

 Every other week and it’s ever so slightly harder to build a habit associated with a particular trigger.
 In this case, the trigger is a day of the week.
 It’s why we have “casual Fridays” and “Taco Tuesdays.”
 We don’t have “bi-weekly Taco Tuesdays.”

 Personally, if I don’t have my retro and backlog grooming on Friday, it means my brain is going to churn all weekend and I won’t be refreshed for the week ahead.
 That’s a good thing.

 It means I have an internal motivation and trigger for getting my experiments done.
 It’s a very satisfying feeling seeing all those Trello cards go in the archive.

 Of course, feeling satisfied is hardly a scientific metric, but we’re humans, not robots.
 (At least for a while longer.)